 In a surprising way these findings bring together the widely different view-points of the Restorationists, who understand that Jerusalem has a very important and positive role to play at the end of history, and the replacement theologians, who argue that Jerusalem has already been judged negatively for her rejection of Jesus Christ, has lost her 'holy' status, and therefore has no further role to play.
 According to the findings above, historical Jerusalem does indeed have an important role to play at the end-time, but that role is entirely negative.
 It is no understatement to say that in the final period of 42 months, Jerusalem is exploited and manipulated by the forces of evil in their last attempt to dominate the world and resist the kingdom of Christ and God.
-John's prophecy is telling us, though, that this too is a part of God's plan, for a brief period of time.76
+The prophecy of St. John is telling us, though, that this too is a part of God's plan, for a brief period of time.78

-Knowing that Jerusalem will be at the center of the devil's final efforts to mislead mankind helps to interpret one particular expression of this deception described in Rev 13.
-The involvement of the historical city of Jerusalem raises the suspicion that the idolatrous personality cult of the Beast described in Rev 13,11-17 will be based on the Temple Mount.77 The suspicion is confirmed in the following description of one of the signs performed by the Beast's accomplice, or false prophet: "And he performs great signs such that he even makes fire come down from heaven to earth in the sight of men; and he deceives the inhabitants of the earth by the signs he was allowed to perform in front of the beast..."
-(Rev 13,13-14).
+Knowing that Jerusalem will be at the center of the devil's final efforts to mislead mankind helps to interpret one particular expression of this deception described in Revelation 13.
+The involvement of the historical city of Jerusalem raises the suspicion that the idolatrous personality cult of the beast described in Rev 13,11-17 will be based on the Temple Mount.
+The suspicion is confirmed in the following description of one of the signs performed by the beast's accomplice, or false prophet: "And he performs great signs such that he even makes fire come down from heaven to earth in the sight of men" (Rev 13,13).

 In the history of the ancient Israelite cult, the sign of fire falling from heaven appeared at the consecration of a new altar and indicated divine confirmation (Lev 9,24; 1Chr 21,26; 2Chr 7,1; 2Macc 1,18-36).
 So the false prophet's imitation of this sign, in an impressive but inauthentic way, implies his participation in the dedication of a new altar connected to the ancient Israelite cult.
-Represent the prophet occupying the most sacred site of the ancient temple on the Temple Mount.
-Despite occupying the most sacred site of the ancient temple in Jerusalem (cf. 2Thess 2,4; Mt 24,15; Mk 13,14), the cult established and enforced by the false prophet is nevertheless directed towards the worship of a false messiah (the first Beast) and the source of his authority, the devil (Rev 13,2-3.8.15).
+80 Occurring in Jerusalem this act undoubtedly entails the reconstruction of the temple on the Temple Mount.
+Despite occupying the most sacred site of the ancient temple in Jerusalem (cf. 2Thess 2,4; Mt 24,15; Mk 13,14), the cult established and enforced by the false prophet is nevertheless directed towards the worship of a false messiah (the first beast) and the source of his authority, the devil (Rev 13,2-3.8.15).
+81